 SEP has also established links with the main centers of European economic research, where its faculty is already actively involved.
 Through its Visiting Fellowship program, the School invites both junior and senior international scholars to stay for one to three months in Rome.
 Here, the Visiting Scholars can further and share their research project, before presenting it to the SEP community during one of our recurring seminars.

 SEP is directed by Marcello Messori (LUISS University, Rome), and has a Scientific Council chaired by Stefano Micossi (Collège d’Europe, Bruges and Assonime, Rome).
-Other members of its Council are: Marcello Clarich (LUISS), Marcello De Cecco (LUISS), Stefano Manzocchi (LUISS), Pier Carlo Padoan (University of Rome la Sapienza), Francesco Saraceno (OFCE, Paris and Sciences-Po, Paris), and Gianni Toniolo (LUISS).
+Other members of its Council are Stefano Manzocchi (LUISS), Pier Carlo Padoan (University of Rome la Sapienza), Francesco Saraceno (OFCE, Paris and Sciences-Po, Paris), and Gianni Toniolo (LUISS).

-The core research team is composed of six full-time researchers and the think tank has ready access to expertise from the above-mentioned network of Senior Fellows.
+The core research team is composed of seven full-time researchers and the think tank has ready access to expertise from the above-mentioned network of Senior Fellows.
 External scholars and researchers interested in its activities are members of a committee known as SEP Friends.

-Mariagiulia Porcelli is responsible for executive coordination.
-Luca Di Donato is the academic tutor for SEP's master's programs, and Brian Alesi is the communications assistant and editor of our website.
+Mariagiulia Porcelli is responsible for executive coordination, Luca Di Donato is the academic tutor for SEP's master's programs, and Francesco Pirocchi is the program coordinator.

 - Taught in Italian, our behavioral sciences Master in Scienze Comportamentali e Amministrazioni (SCA) aims to provide participants with the knowledge and skills necessary for management-level jobs in the Italian public administration.